php-school/learn-you-php/exercises/hello-world/problem/problem.md

 {{ cloud }}

-Your first solution file is waiting for you, notice the `.php` extension in it's name.
+We've created you an empty file, look in the file tree for `solution.php`.
+That's your starting point.

 We'll execute your solution file for you when you press the `Run` or `Verify` buttons.
+The `Run` button simply runs your program and captures the output, displaying it for you to view.
+The `Verify` button runs your program but performs some extra tasks, such as comparing the output, checking for certain structures and function calls, etc. It then displays the result of those verifications.

+Both `Run` and `Verify` execute your program with random inputs which are determined by the current exercise.
+For example one exercise might generate a bunch of numbers to pass to your program, where another one might pass you a JSON encoded string.

 {{ cloud }}